reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/faq.md

 At a very high level, most NFTs are part of the Ethereum blockchain.
 Ethereum is a cryptocurrency, like bitcoin or dogecoin, but its blockchain also supports these NFTs, which store extra information that makes them work differently from, say, an ETH coin. <br>

-* <b> What's the price of a RPS NFT? </b>
+* <b> What's the price of a Reggaeton Punks Stars NFT? </b>

-The price os a RPS NFT depends on its type and the current phase of the project.
+The prices of RPS NFTs depends on their type and the current phase of the project.
 Please check our [Roadmap](https://reggaetonpunkstarsnft.github.io/roadmap.html).

 * <b> Hoy can I buy Reggaeton Punks Stars NFTs? </b>